|

 Start: Gates of Holy Trinity Church, MG Road

-Directions: East end of MG Rd, opp Kids Kemp / The Oberoi Parking available on the lane next to Kids Kemp (see Map)
+Directions: East end of MG Rd, opp Kids Kemp / The Oberoi Parking

-to wear: Casual
+What to wear: Casual wear; Water (recommended)

-discovered so many new things about a city that I have
+I discovered so many new things about a city that I have lived in all my life!

 - Deepa Kamath, film-maker